 Use your answers to write bullet points organized under the corresponding job title.
 If you're drawing a blank, refer to the examples in this guide (below) and check out these resources.

-Alternatively, if your resume's work experience section is already exceeding a page an a half, go back to the irrelevant experience section in this guide.
-Hiring managers spend about six seconds on each resume, so you want to prioritize what information you include and how you organize it.
+Alternatively, if your resume's work experience section is already exceeding a page and a half, consider removing any irrelevant information in the resume.
+Hiring managers spend about six seconds on each resume, so you want to prioritize the information you include and how you organize it.
 Cap your resume document to two pages with your most impressive qualifications on the top of the first page.

 This example only uses bullet points.
-Each bullet point is one line or less, and there are only six bullet points total.
-These are important formatting tips, because it helps keep blocks of text to a minimum.
+Each bullet point is one line or less, and there are only six bullet points in total.
+These are important formatting tips because they help keep blocks of text to a minimum.

 Notice that each bullet point of your resume starts with a strong action word.
 This trick makes the candidate appear active, engaged, and impressive.